Between the oozing slime, wicked witches, and bobbing apples, there are plenty of things green about Halloween!

 6) Walk Your Own Neighborhood

 Resist driving to that supposedly “cooler” neighborhood across town.
 Lower your carbon footprint by walking your own neighborhood this year!
-And when you do, pack your LED flashlight or the Luci Spooky from MPOWERD to light the way to keep yourself and all trick-or-treaters safe and easily seen.
+And when you do, pack your LED flashlight to light the way and keep yourself and all trick-or-treaters safe and easily seen.

 7) Treat Basket